FAQ Frequently Asked Questions

 If you did not find the answer to one of your questions, please contact us (using the contact form below) and we're more than happy to answer!

-We highly recommend using the MyHappyGenesTM DNA test.
+We highly recommend using the MyHappyGenes® DNA test.
 It was designed to give the most data on genes related to brain chemistry for the best price.
+Scroll up to the top of this page and click on the "Order my DNA kit" tab to get started!

-No, we are only looking at those that have some effect on brain chemistry or the underlying biochemical pathways that may affect brain chemistry in some way.
-These genes are part of what is known as the exome.
-The exome is a smallportion of the 20,000+ genes in the human body.
-We narrow this down to those affecting the body and the ability of the body to make neurotransmitters correctly, to absorb nutrients involved in making neurotransmitters and those that help the body make receptors correctly.
+No, we are only looking at a part of what is known as the exome.
+The exome is a small portion of the 20,000+ genes in the human body.
+We narrow this down to those affecting the body and the ability of the body to be healthy overall.
+We test for over 675,000 SNP's or gene variants.
+The report you get will give you information on around 560 genes and we can add more as we learn more.

-Yes, your genes are merely a blueprint.
-Many factors can help prevent the expression of the genes that are associated with disease risks.
-Your diet, lifestyle, and supplements can affect your genes.
-This is called epigenetics.
+Yes, your genes are merely a blueprint and give you information about a risk factor.
+Many things can help prevent the expression of the genes that are associated with disease risks.
+Your diet, lifestyle, and supplements can affect your genes and how they will or will not express.
+This is called "epigenetics".

 Yes, you can delete your personal data at any time.